What is a Structured Settlement?

 A structured settlement is a powerful financial tool made exclusively for injured people.
 After winning a personal injury lawsuit, you can either receive a lump sum payment or a structured settlement, where you’re provided with regular, tax-free payments over a long period.
 Instead of having to deal with the unexpected stress and difficult decisions you have to face when handed a lump sum of money.
 Structured settlements are the safest and the most logical (economically speaking) way to go.

 over a Lump Sum Payment?

 - Tax-Free Income: Unlike lump sum payments, structured settlements are devoid of tax.
 Since most structured settlements come in the form of an annuity, sold by third parties like insurance companies, they are completely tax-free at the state and the federal level.
-This is great news for you.
-The sum itself is tax-free but you will be taxed on the proceeds of any investment you choose to make with the sum.
+Tax-free income is great news for you.
+The sum itself is tax-free, but you will be taxed on the proceeds of any investment you choose to make with the amount.

 The biggest downside that comes with structured settlements is that once you agree to a structured settlement and "sign on the dotted line," there is no way to change it.
 The payment amount, frequency, payment schedule are all fixed and so is everything else about the settlement.
 But life is unpredictable, and sometimes you might suddenly need a large sum of money to buy a new home or start a new business.
 Before you start wishing you’d gone for the lump sum payment option, we would like to tell you that our experts are here to make it possible for you.

 Washington Accord can be your trusted partner for your most important financial decisions in your life.
 We always have our customers' best interest in mind.
 Call us and find out how we can help you meet your needs.